 Money Goal 12: Pay yourself first

 Paying yourself first means prioritizing what matters most to you.
 It’s saving for retirement before paying your bills.
-The important key to remember is that you may need the money right now, but you’re going to need it even more later.
+Remember that you may need the money right now, but you’ll need it even more later.
 Prioritize your financial life first.